isomerpages/ema-pl/_about/singapore-s-energy-story.md

 We will also look into emerging low-carbon solutions (e.g. carbon capture, utilisation and storage technologies, hydrogen) that have the potential to help reduce Singapore's carbon footprint.

 &nbsp;
+**Energy Efficiency**

 On the demand side, we will continue our efforts to improve our energy efficiency in all sectors.
 We will also empower our households to better manage their electricity consumption by providing them with more information.

-Our <a href="/files/Future-SG-Energy-Story-Infographic_20191029.pdf" target="_blank">Energy Story</a> is a long-term effort.
-The Energy Market Authority will be working with various stakeholders, from businesses to research communities, youths and unions and the general public to achieve this vision of a cleaner and more efficient energy future.
+Our Energy Story is a long-term effort.
+The Energy Market Authority will be working with various stakeholders, from businesses to research communities, youths, unions and the general public to achieve this vision of a cleaner and more efficient energy future.

 ![Future Singapore Energy Story Infographic](/images/about/Future-SG-Energy-Story-Infographic_20191029.jpg) *Source: Ministry of Trade and Industry, Singapore*

-Watch this short video on our Energy Story on <a href="https://youtu.be/WVzvLXUwcUs" target="_blank">YouTube</a>
+Watch this short video on our Energy Story
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WVzvLXUwcUs" frameborder="0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"></iframe>

 Find out more at <a href="https://www.beyondthecurrent.gov.sg/energy-story" target="_blank">https://www.beyondthecurrent.gov.sg/energy-story</a>